djaramil/esp32S-Workshop/en/part1/WIFI.md

 ### Step 4 - How to connect to a WiFi network

 The example sketch **WiFiClient** shows how to connect to a WiFi network, providing a SSID and password, which we will use in part 2 of the workshop.
-Load the sketch (*File* -> *Examples* -> *ESP32SWiFi* -> *WiFiClient*) and examine the code, take note of how the WiFi network credentials are entered to join a network.
+Load the sketch (*File* -> *Examples* -> *WiFi* -> *WiFiClient*) and examine the code, take note of how the WiFi network credentials are entered to join a network.

 *Note: you don't need to run this example and apply for the sparkfun credentials, simply walk through the code and see how the connection to the WiFi is created.*